tahoe-lafs/tahoe-lafs/docs/frontends/FTP-and-SFTP.rst

   presents this argument as "email" rather than "username").
 * passwd: PASSWORD

-And should return a single string that either contains a Tahoe rootcap (URI:DIR2:...), or "0" to indicate a login failure.
+It should return a single string that either contains a Tahoe rootcap (URI:DIR2:...), or "0" to indicate a login failure.

 Tahoe-LAFS recommends the service be secure, preferably localhost-only.
 This